 This article focuses on the qualifications for chiefs and assistant chiefs in Kenya.
 Chiefs and assistant chiefs are part of the national government coordination delivery unit and are employed by the Public Service Commission.
 They represent the national government at the grassroots level and are tasked with sensitising locals on government programmes.

 It is the duty of every chief or assistant chief to maintain law and order in the area in respect of which he/she is appointed by the government.
 He/she shall have and exercise the jurisdiction and powers conferred upon him over persons residing within the area or jurisdiction

-On average, Chiefs in Kenya earn monthly salaries that range between Ksh 30,000 to 70,000 depending on the level of experience.
-Assistant chiefs earn salaries that range between Ksh 26,000 to 47,000 excluding allowances.
+On average, Chiefs in Kenya earn monthly salaries that range from Ksh 30,000 to 70,000 depending on the level of experience.
+Assistant chiefs earn salaries that range from Ksh 26,000 to 47,000 excluding allowances.
 Their jobs are permanent and pensionable.

 Qualifications For Chiefs And Assistant Chiefs In Kenya